Kington St Michael's History

-To view details of the image of "The Annunciation to Mary", which was once held in the Benedictine Priory at Kington St Michael, click here.
+The image below is of "The Annunciation to Mary", which was once held in the Benedictine Priory at Kington St Michael.

 Visit www.wiltshiretreasures.org/ and enter "Kington St Michael" in the search box to view artifacts related to the village.

-To view Wiltshire Community Histories on Wiltshire Council's website (which includes Kington St Michael) please click here, then select the parish you wish to view.
+View Wiltshire Community Histories on Wiltshire Council's website here, (which includes Kington St Michael) then select the parish you wish to view.

 To view the Wiltshire On-line Parish Clerk's website click here - you will need to log in before searching for Kington St Michael.
 This has details of baptisms, marriages and burials from as early as 1791 to around 1911.

-To view the Wiltshire On-line Parish Clerk's supplementary pages for Kington St Michael click here.
+Wiltshire On-line Parish Clerk's website contains supplementary pages for Kington St Michael.

 The Rev J E Jackson wrote about Kington St Michael in the The Wiltshire Archaeological and Natural History Society Magazine No. X, Vol. IV, June 1857, is available to read on the Biodiversity Heritage Library website.

 You can view The Return of Owners of Lane, Kington St Michael 1873.